Home Remedies for Rheumatoid Arthritis: Tart Cherries and Cherry Juice

 Cherries also contain high levels of beta carotene (vitamin A), vitamins C and E and are a source of potassium, magnesium, iron, folate and fiber.
 Interestingly, they are also a natural food source of melatonin — a hormone that helps regulate sleep.

 Cherry juice is a natural remedy that I have heard about and tried.
-I didn’t see much benefit from it, but then I never drank cherry juice for more than a few days at a time.
-Perhaps it needs to build up in one’s system.
-Of the shareposts and other websites I have read with personal accounts, most people have said that it either helps their arthritis symptoms somewhat or that they didn’t really see a difference.
+I didn't see much benefit from it, but then I never drank cherry juice for more than a few days at a time.
+Perhaps it needs to build up in one's system.
+In personal accounts, most people have said that it either helps their arthritis symptoms somewhat or that they didn't really see a difference.

 Why tart cherries and not sweet cherries?

 Tart cherries have a higher concentration of the phenolics and anthocyanins than sweet cherries.
-They are also slightly lower in sugar.
-So most research studies I have seen tout the beneficial effects of the tart varieties.
-However, there is also one fairly recent study from 2004 showing that eating fresh Bing cherries may reduce arthritis inflammation and may help lessen the severity of other inflammatory conditions like cancer and cardiovascular disease.
+They are also slightly lower in sugar, so most research studies focus on the beneficial effects of the tart varieties.
+However, sweet cherries do also contain a significant level of anthocyanins.
+They may also have the potential to reduce inflammation and may help lessen the severity of other inflammatory conditions like cancer and cardiovascular disease.